-AWS Lambda, or Amazon Web Services, is a serverless architecture that is actually stacked with a whole bunch of different services.
+AWS Lambda, or Amazon Web Services, is a serverless architecture that is actually stacked with many different services.
 This basically offers users a one-stop-shop in terms of functionality.
 AWS is most commonly defined as a FaaS, as it allows users to build and run their applications without having to manage infrastructure.

 When comparing AWS vs Firebase, you have to look at the benefits and disadvantages of each one.
-Of course, with AWS, you also must take into consideration the fact that it is a much more mature serverless architecture.
+Keep in mind that AWS is a much more mature serverless architecture.
 Let’s get into the pros and cons:

 AWS Lambda is known for its strong performance, easy set-up, ease of use (it’s very beginner-friendly), and reliability.
 Amazon, in general, is also well known for having terrific customer service.

-It’s an all-inclusive service, meaning you get a wide variety of tools to play with.
+It’s an all-inclusive service, meaning you get a wide variety of tools to play with and shouldn’t need to go outside of Amazon for your server needs.
 This even includes database, software, mobile, analytics, and networking.
 It also comes with an unlimited server capacity, which means it can handle highly trafficked websites as well as secure email hosting.

 In terms of reliability and security, AWS has more than twelve data centers across the globe equipped with top-level encrypted security.
 So, not only is there redundancy to keep you up and running, but your IT and personal information will be well protected.

 The AWS serverless architecture does have some limitations.
 For example, it is a pay-per-use service, meaning that your cost will be directly related to the quantity of traffic you receive.
-This means that AWS is more geared towards larger businesses and could end up costing the little guy a lot more than expected.
+If your digital properties generate a lot of traffic, the costs will increase accordingly.

-Additionally, your resource may be limited by region.
+Additionally, your resources may be limited by region.
 So, depending on where your business is physically located, you may not have the advantage of all the tools and resources offered by AWS.
-Of course, this measure was put into place for added security, and you can also put in a request for additional resources if needed.
+This measure was put into place for added security and can be worked around with requests for additional resources.

 Pros and Cons of Firebase

 Google Firebase vs AWS isn’t exactly a black and white argument.
-While Firebase is much younger than AWS, it has the advantage of being a bit more advanced.
-It’s more recognized as a BaaS rather than a FaaS, and it works for both mobile and web-based applications.
-It also includes services for building, testing, and managing apps.
+While Firebase is much younger than AWS, it has the advantage of utilizing more advanced technologies.
+It’s more recognized as a BaaS rather than a FaaS, and it offers strong services for both mobile and web-based applications by including services for building, testing, and managing apps.

 Being a BaaS solution, Firebase allows its users to eliminate the necessity of managing their backend databases along with the corresponding hardware.
-All that’s needed is an app that’s dedicated to API for each separate service.
-Firebase has seven of these services to cover the full spectrum of backend technology.
+Instead, they provide APIs dedicated for each service.
+Firebase offers seven of these services to cover the full spectrum of backend technology.

-Firebase, as mentioned above, is a little more advanced than AWS.
-Its technology is robust between images, text, voice APIs, and other services.
+Firebase, as mentioned above, utilizes more advanced technologies than AWS.
+The offer robust integration between images, text, voice APIs, and other services.
 It’s compatible with both iOS and Android, and comes with several frameworks like Angular, for example.
 It also comes with built-in support for authentication services such as Google, Facebook, and Twitter.

-It also runs on a real-time database.
+Firebase runs on a real-time database.
 This ensures that all user data is stored and synchronized in real-time.
-It enables your app data to remain available, even when you’re offline.
+That enables your app data to remain available, even when you’re offline.

-Another benefit of Firebase is that users can technically sign up for free.
+Another benefit of Firebase is that users can get started for free.
 Payment doesn’t begin until 50 connections are achieved, which gives users a sort of trial period to see if they like it.
-Additionally, the serverless architecture has an auto-scaling feature built-in, making it easier to scale up or down for growing businesses.
+Additionally, the serverless architecture has a build-in auto-scaling feature, making it easier to scale up or down for growing businesses.

 In terms of security, they have a Declarative Security Rules model which allows the users to reinforce data validation and read/write privileges.